 What should happen after you ask a question?
 You should think about a possible answer!
 That answer becomes your hypothesis.
 What is the next step?
 You test the hypothesis.
 It sounds like something difficult.
 How can you do that?

 After you form a hypothesis, you make a prediction.
 The prediction is something you expect to see if the hypothesis is correct.
 Now, it is time to test the prediction.
 Is it true or not?
 Remember that you cannot prove the hypothesis is correct.
 All you can do is rejecting the hypothesis or concluding that you don’t have enough evidence to reject it (the hypothesis may be true, but it does not mean you proved it)

 If you think that the scientific method is too complicated and takes too much time to finish, you may be right.
 It is not something you should do when you develop a new feature at work.
-In such situation, you should ask questions and get the answers quickly.
+In such a situation, you should ask questions and get the answers quickly.

 Ask questions if you want to get the job done, do your own research if you want to learn.

 Teaching is not optional.
 If you want to understand the concept, you should teach someone else.
-It will force you to find simpler explanation, metaphors, and examples.
+It will force you to find a simpler explanation, metaphors, and examples.

 If you don’t believe, think about talking to a “rubber duck.”
 It sounds like a weird debugging technique, but it really works!
-If you explain your problem to an inanimate object (the duck!) or another person you start thinking about it differently.
+If you explain your problem to an inanimate object (the duck!) or another person, you start thinking about it differently.
 You don’t even need an answer or advice.
 The sole act of explaining is sufficient to solve the problem.

 Feynman technique and First Principles